allirezamaleki/allirezamaleki/README.md

 - 👋 Hi, I’m Alireza Maleki
-- 👀 I’m interested in
+- 👀 I’m interested in Ai and Django
 - 🌱 I’m currently learning Django, Machine learning, Deep learning
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Ai projects
-- 📫 How to reach me ...
+- 📫

 <!---
 allirezamaleki/allirezamaleki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.